 Similar to the NT1A, it is deemed as a large-diaphragm condenser microphone that offers even clearer audio quality like no other.

 The Rode NT2a has a slightly higher self-noise level of 7dBA.
 This is still considerably low and only 2 notches higher than the NT1A.

 Mics with self-noise this low allow for a CRISP and CLEAR recording.
 It is also perfect for recording both vocals and instruments like an acoustic guitar or piano.

 The NT2A also features a frequency response range of 20Hz to 20kHz, making it a workhorse condenser microphone for music production.

-With this wide range of frequencies, higher frequencies like the highest note of an acoustic guitar are easily recorded by the mic.
+With this wide range of frequencies, higher frequencies are easily recorded by the mic (like the highest note of an acoustic guitar).

-While there are a lot of high ends, higher frequencies are recorded in such a way that it does not sound harsh
+Even with many high ends, higher frequencies are recorded in such a way that it DOES NOT sound harsh.

 NOTE: Dealing with high frequencies like an electric guitar and upright bass may result in harsh-sounding recordings.